Figurative and portraits

 This is a painting for the soul, created in partnership with the painting process, to allow the woman wanting to emerge to do so.
 She gently came, showing me who she is, after layers of putting down whatever felt good to me on this fat, gallery-wrapped canvas.
 Creating her in a spirit of play lifted my heart.
 I hope she can also sooth your soul.

-Justice?
 2021.
 Graphite on paper.
 9x12 Inch.
 Available for purchase here.

 This sketch was a response to the Australian parliament treatment of Brittany Higgins when she revealed she was raped at Parliament House.
 The written words are those of Prime Minister Scott Morrison talking about Higgins coming forward.
 Since then, a video designed to help Parliament House staff handle ‘serious incidents’ like these was put in place.
 Less than half of the required employees have viewed it.

-Breathe.
 2022.
 Acrylic on paper.
 11x14 inch.
 SOLD.

 This piece is a response to the book, "Another Day in the Colony", written by Chelsea Watego.
 There was one part of the book where an image and the feeling surrounding it persisted with me, so I painted it.
-Here is the quote that inspired the painting:
+Here is the quote that inspired this painting:

 “Remember, though, you need to come up to breathe eventually-there is only so long that we can hold our breath, hold on to hope.
 Because hope is just a matter of holding on-it does not give oxygen to your lungs, it just stops the water from entering them, and as a long-term strategy it is bound to kill you.
 To emerge from that water, to take a breath, is to be sovereign.
 And both are found in the living.”